chen0040/java-local-outlier-factor/README.md

 The anomaly detection algorithms takes data that is prepared and stored in a data frame (Please refers to this [link](https://github.com/chen0040/java-data-frame) on how to create a data frame from file or from scratch)

+All LOF algorithms variants use unsupervised-learning for training.

 The following method trains an algorithm:

 ```java